Published: 31 August 2022

 - Health and Care Research Wales (was Involving People)

-It is important to allow members of the public with enquiries to contact the benefits advice service directly, rather than raising any enquiries on their behalf.
+It is important for all staff and researchers to allow members of the public with enquiries to contact the benefits advice service directly, rather than raising any enquiries on their behalf.
 This will avoid misinterpretation or confusion in any advice offered.

 How to access the Benefits Advice Service

-For more information on how to access this service, please contact the NIHR Centre for Engagement and Dissemination firstname.lastname@example.org.
+For more information on how to access this service, please contact the NIHR via email at PublicPartnerships@nihr.ac.uk or call 020 88437117.

 - tell us the name of the NIHR organisation you are involved with, or the name of the NIHR programme funding the research project you are involved with